Click on thumbnails below for larger pics....

 Who is Alfa Romeo?
 This history on the Alfa Romeo website and Wikipedia article provide a little bit of insight....Enzo Ferrari started his racing career with Alfa Romeo.
 The history of the Alfa Romeo crest/badge can be found HERE.

-This 2022 Alfa Romeo Giulia Veloce was purchased from Suzanne Cullen, Kevin Roman, and their sales manager Vito Susca at Alfa Romeo of St. Petersburg- all were great providing information and organizing the deal prior to and during our visit to pickup the car.
+This 2022 Alfa Romeo Giulia Veloce was purchased from Alfa Romeo of St. Petersburg- they seemed to be great providing information and organizing the deal prior to and during our visit to pickup the car.

 Pics below are from the dealership ad and they were nice enough to send me some video as well.